alexandremartens/alexandremartens/README.md

 - 👀 I’m interested in blockchain development
 - 🌱 I’m currently learning Web3 and AWS
 - 💼 I have experience in Java, Python, ReactJS, HTML, JS, Solidity, Firebase and a big chunk of the AWS ecosystem.
-- 💞️ Currently working on a decentralised blockchain voting project
+- 💞️ Currently working on ClipStake